 Long Term Care Ombudsman Program: The Alabama Long Term Care Ombudsman Program can help you or a loved one who is in a long-term care facility with resident rights, quality of care, transfers and discharges, etc. Contact your local ADRC for more information.

 Personal Choices Program: The Alabama Personal Choices program is based on the national Cash and Counseling program.
 It offers seniors and disabled persons more choices for their care.
 Inside this program is the Medicaid Waiver for the Elderly and Disabled (E&D Waiver) program, which helps seniors and disabled persons get the services they need to continue living at home.
 Also included is the Alabama Community Transition (ACT) program, otherwise known as the Alabama Gateway to Community Living program.
 The ACT helps those who live in nursing facilities transition to a home or community setting.
 ACT individuals must have been in their nursing facility for at least 90 days and must move into their new arrangement within 180 days.

 You can apply for Medicare in Alabama by visiting or calling Social Security.
-Alternatively, you can schedule an appointment with a benefits advisor to go over your options and be sure you pick the best plan for your needs.
+Alternatively, you can schedule an appointment with a licensed agent to go over your options and be sure you pick the best plan for your needs.

 The best way to start is by contacting us at Medicare Plan Finder.
 We’ll help you find out what types of savings programs you are eligible for.
 Then, we’ll look at all of the options available for you and help you select the best one.